dgkim5360/asyncloop/README.rst

 =========
 *A Celery-like event loop with `asyncio` and no dependencies*

-It runs an ``asyncio`` event loop in a separate thread, drives native coroutines within the loop, and then returns the future in an asynchronous manner.
+It runs an ``asyncio`` event loop in a separate daemon thread, drives native coroutines within the event loop, and then returns the future in an asynchronous manner.

 Dependency
 ----------